Eric Holcomb: 2016

 Governor Mike Pence was running for reelection with Holcomb as his running mate in the spring and summer of 2016.
 By late June, rumors that Pence would be the Republican Party's nominee for vice president under presumptive presidential nominee Donald Trump began to gain traction.
-In early July, Trump officially selected Pence as his running mate.
+In early July, Trump selected Pence as his running mate.
 Pence then withdrew from Indiana's gubernatorial election and Holcomb withdrew as the nominee for lieutenant governor.
 Holcomb decided to pursue the nomination for governor and was selected on the second ballot by the Indiana State Republican Central Committee, defeating Rep. Susan Brooks, Rep. Todd Rokita, and State Senator Jim Tomes.

 Holcomb chose Indiana State Auditor Suzanne Crouch as his running mate.
 They faced 2012 Democratic nominee and former Indiana House Speaker John R. Gregg and his running mate, State Representative Christina Hale.
 After an unprecedented 106-day campaign, Holcomb defeated Gregg, 51.4% to 45.4%.
 He ran slightly behind the Trump-Pence ticket, which carried Indiana with 56 percent of the vote.